 The chart below compares whole wheat ﬂour to reﬁned wheat ﬂour and enriched wheat ﬂour.
 You can see the vast diﬀerence in essential nutrients.

 Whole Wheat vs. Whole Grain – What’s the Diﬀerence?

 We get asked regularly, “What is the diﬀerence between whole wheat and whole grain?”
 Our answer is another question: “What is the diﬀerence between a carrot and a vegetable?”

 We all know that all carrots are vegetables but not all vegetables are carrots.
 It’s similar with whole wheat and whole grain: Whole wheat is one kind of whole grain, so all whole wheat is whole grain, but not all whole grains are whole wheat.

-If you’re reading this in Canada, be aware that Canada has a unique regulatory situation as regards whole wheat ﬂour.
+If you’re reading this in Canada, be aware that Canada has a unique regulatory situation in regards to whole wheat ﬂour.
 Canada allows wheat ﬂour to be called “whole wheat” even when up to 5% of the original kernel is missing.
 So in Canada you’ll hear two terms used:

 - Whole Wheat Flour in Canada — contains at least 95% of the original kernel

 - Whole Grain Whole Wheat Flour in Canada — contains 100% of the original kernel